 After processing the application and confirming benefit eligibility, biweekly claim forms are provided to the claimant for as long as he or she remains unemployed and eligible for benefits.
 If a claimant filed an online application, claim forms are only made available online.
 If a claimant filed a paper application, his or her first claim form is both available online and mailed to him or her.
 If the claimant returns the paper claim, future claims will be mailed to him or her.
-If the claimant files the claim online, all subsequent claim forms will only be made available online, and will no longer be mailed.
+If the claimant files the claim online, all subsequent claim forms will only be made available online and will no longer be mailed.
 Claimants must not file both an online and a paper claim form for the same period(s).
 Claim forms should be signed and submitted (online or by mail) on or after the last day of the claim.
-The completed claim must be received by the RRB within 15 days of the end of the claim period, or within 15 days of the date the claim form was made available online or mailed to the claimant, whichever is later.
+The completed claim must be received by the RRB within 15 days of the end of the claimant, whichever is later.